Track world championships rescheduled for July 2022 - WHIZ News

-MONACO (AP) — The track world championships were rescheduled for July 15-24, 2022, on Wednesday, the first major sports event to be repositioned in the wake of the 12-month postponement of the Olympics because of the coronavirus pandemic.
+MONACO (AP) — Track and field’s world championships were rescheduled for July 15-24, 2022, on Wednesday, the first major sports event repositioned in the wake of the 12-month postponement of the Tokyo Olympics due to the coronavirus pandemic.

-The event, which draws around 1,800 athletes from more than 200 countries, will still be held at Hayward Field in Eugene, Oregon, which was expanded and remodeled for the event that was originally supposed to take place in August 2021.
+The track worlds, which draws around 1,800 athletes from more than 200 countries, will still be held in Eugene, Oregon.
+Hayward Field was expanded and remodeled for the event that was originally to take place in August 2021.

 “This will be a bonanza for athletics fans around the world,” World Athletics president Sebastian Coe said.